muir/drbd-lxd/README.md

 In LXD 3.18, there is a new `nictype` supported: `routed` that does exactly what's wanted.

-Installing LXD with [snap](https://snapcraft.io/) is not compatible with setting a override `LXD_DIR` as required for running on top of ephemeral (DRBD) filesystems.
-Even extracting the binaries from a snap doesn't work as they don't honor the `PATH` environment variable.

-Since we're installing LXD manually, we can use the latest version.
+Since we're installing LXD manually anyway, we can use the latest version.
 Note: Ubuntu 18.04 includes lxd as a regular package, but the version is too old to support routed networking.